asyarb/babel-plugin-style-props-emotion/README.md

 ### Incompatible with `defaultProps`

 This plugin does not support specifying React's `defaultProps` for style props.
-`defaultProps` get injected into components at run-time, and therefore cannot be transpiled by our babel plugin.
+`defaultProps` get injected into components at runtime, and therefore cannot be transpiled at buildtime.

-If you are composing re-usable components with defaults using this plugin, it's recommended to just set your defaults directly in conjunction with prop spreading.
+If you are composing reusable components with defaults using this plugin, it's recommended to just set your defaults directly in conjunction with prop spreading.